Skip to content

 Meta key Position Owning spec Security relevance

-:large? registration-meta + per-slot schema props 009 §Size elision in traces Size-elision nomination; composes with :sensitive? (sensitive drop wins)
+:large? per-slot schema props 009 §Size elision in traces Size-elision nomination (schema metadata only); composes with :sensitive? (sensitive drop wins)

 :rf.trace/no-emit? registration-meta 009 §Trace-emission opt-out Handler-scoped trace suppression; honoured by the always-on event-emit substrate